scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

 also within RSB the ``'C'`` layout performs a few percentage points better than ``'F'``.

 As seen in this section, autotuning can speedup RSB a further bit, but not always.
-The next section quantifies the cost of autotuning in practical terms, for either effective and ineffective outcome.
+The next section quantifies the cost of autotuning in practical terms, for both effective and ineffective outcomes.

 The Cost of RSB Autotuning